zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 typed languages leads to the excessive amount of boilerplate and large number of classes.

+#####Solutions of the Exponential Growth

+The exponential growth of code results from the inability to apply the concrete dimension traits in a step-by-step manner analogous to how instances are created by the builder pattern [LINK].
+Before creating an instance, the builder must be configured in several steps according to the context and the input data.
+This configuration directly or indirectly specifies the parts from which the builder will compose the instance.

+Such a step-by-step approach effectively eliminates the exponential growth, because the number of statements is proportional to the number of dimensions (see below).

+There are basically two types of such a multidimensional builder.
+The first one generates a composite class according to the dimension configuration.
+The resulting object is then instantiated from this generated class.
+The other type instantiates a preliminary instance from the common base class.
+This instance is then decorated by the selected concrete dimension traits.

+While the first approach generating a composite class would require that the developer use some rather exotic low-level tools for byte-code generation, the second approach can be very easily employed with the help of a suitable dynamic language.
+Therefore, in this paragraph we will examine this second approach, based on the application of dynamic traits on an existing instance.

-#####Modeling multidimensional in Groovy (dynamic traits)
+#####Modeling Multidimensional Data With Dynamic Traits in Groovy

-Since static traits in Scala leads to the exponential growth of code when attempting to model a multidimensional data, we can try a dynamic approach.

-Groovy is a dynamic language which, however, supports some optional static language features, like a compile-time type check.
+Groovy is a dynamic language which also supports some optional static language features, like a compile-time type check.
 It also contains traits that can be applied on both types and instances.
-To solve the exponential growth problem we will try to rewrite the previous code by means of the dynamic traits.
+To solve the exponential growth problem we will try to rewrite the previous code by means of Groovy's dynamic traits in a builder-like manner.

 The common data of the item is represented by trait `Thing`, which contains the coordinates (x, y, z) of the item in the luggage.
 The following code creates